petekeller2/Epilogue-Starter-Kit/src/resourcesBuilder/readme.md

 # Resource Creation

+To create new resources from the command line, use `gulp new-resource`.
-gulp new-resource will give you a prompt for building a new resource.
-If you want to create on manually, make sure to update the resource folder's index.js
+If you want to create resources manually, make sure to update the resources folder's index.js